curtispuetz/pypp-docs/docs/lang_features/classes.md

         return f"Hello, {self.prefix} {self.name}!"
 ```

+- In Py++, the first argument of methods must be called `self`.
+Other names are not supported.
+- The frozen and slots options (i.e. `@dataclass(frozen=True, slots=True)`) are supported
+    - frozen makes the data members `const` in the generated C++
-The frozen and slots options are supported (slots does not do anything to change the generated C++ code; its only for Python).
+    - slots does not do anything to change the generated C++ code; it only affects the Python interpreter

 ## Instantiation